redux-definitions/redux-definitions/README.md

 ```

 ### Model some state
 Open your `reducers/index.js` file or create a new file and use Redux Enterprise to model some new state.
+State can be grouped and nested in any way or depth.

 ```js
 import { defineState, StateTypes } from 'redux-enterprise' const { Collection, Flag, Setable, Inbox } = StateTypes